nonlocal/quora_dedup/README.md

+**Part 1** :

-This repo contains code for experiemtns done on Quora Question Classification task.
+This repo contains code for experiments done on Quora Question Classification task.

 Given two text questions, the goal is to predict whether the pair intends to ask the same info or not.